stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 ```

 Notes:

 - We may need more information down the line but this is sufficient for this stage of development.

+- Images as treated as static data, i.e. we are not planning to implement any image processing and assume all image data is pre-processed externally.

+- We assume all images are represented as bytes.

 - ImageData is not a very good name for this class but we are running out of synonyms.
-- We assume all images are represented as bytes.

 The process of loading an image is:
 1. Load the AWT buffered image using `ImageIO`.